Part of the Technical Health audit

 What is character encoding?

-Character encoding tells the browser how to convert the raw bytes of your HTML file into readable text.
-UTF-8 is the standard encoding for the modern web and covers virtually every character in every language.
+Encoding tells the browser how to turn the raw bytes of your HTML file into readable text.
+UTF-8 is the standard for the modern web and covers nearly all letters in all tongues.

 What happens if the charset declaration is missing?

 The browser guesses the encoding.
-For plain English text, the guess is usually correct.
-But special characters like curly quotes, accented letters, emoji, and currency symbols often display as question marks or garbled symbols.
+For plain English text, the guess is often right.
+But special chars like curly quotes, accented letters, emoji, and currency symbols often show as question marks or garbled symbols.

 Can I check charset without signing up?

 Yes.
-The free audit checks your home page for charset declaration as part of a full seven-category scan.
+The free audit checks your home page for charset as part of a full seven-part scan.
 No signup needed.
 Results in under 60 seconds.

 Is UTF-8 the only correct encoding?

-UTF-8 is the recommended encoding for all new websites.
+UTF-8 is the best encoding for all new sites.
 Over 98% of the web uses it.
-Older encodings like ISO-8859-1 still work for basic Latin characters, but UTF-8 covers every language and symbol set.
+Older encodings like ISO-8859-1 still work for basic Latin letters, but UTF-8 covers all tongues and symbol sets.
 There is no reason to use anything else for new content.

 Check your encoding now